energietransitie/needforheat-gearup-app/docs/deploying.md

 Upload the binaries to their stores and put in the right notes so the reviewers know how to review it!
 It might take a bit and you might need to do some additional changes.
 But after that, you should have less issue with reviewers.

-You can then continue setting up the rest of the Store page up for Google and Apple and publish it for testing or public.

-### 2.5.
-Finish Expo Setup with certificates
-Now that we have our entries finished and ready.
-Expo should have set up the certificates for us, but doing it manually is possible too:

-For information on this, check out the [Expo Documentation](https://docs.expo.dev/app-signing/app-credentials/).

-> **Note** \
-> *For Google*: The keys and certificates should be available after uploading your first release. \
-> *For Apple*: You or your organisaiton can create a Distribution Certificate an Provisioning Profile to be added to Expo

-Whenever you push to main now, the binaries will be automatically be created and signed for you.
-This finished the manual for deploying first time.
-Check out [Deploying to App Stores after first time](#3-deploying-to-app-stores-after-first-time) on how you should deploy after.
+See [3.
+Deploying to App Stores](#3-deploying-to-app-stores) on how to do this.

-## 3. Deploying to App Stores after first time
+## 3. Deploying to App Stores
 After setting up everything, the workflow after pushing to main takes care most of the work now. \
 You can also manually start this workflow through GitHub Actions.

 Here is an explanation of how to deploy after doing it the first time for each store:

 ### 3.1.
 Apple App Store
-This build will be submitted to the App Store after the workflow finishes.
-This can take a while.
+This build will be submitted to the App Store after the workflow finishes **IF** an App Store Connect API Key is available.
+This can take a while, sometimes over 1 hour.

 When this is done, you can check the status of the submission in the [App Store Connect dashboard](https://appstoreconnect.apple.com/apps/6503364746/testflight/ios).
 This is where you can release the build to TestFlight users and/or App Store users.